28-Point eCommerce SEO Checklist To Attract Relevant Traffic

-An internal link is a link from one page on your web store to another page on your web store.
+An internal link is a link from one page on your ecommerce store to another.
 Both search engines and shoppers on your web store use links to find content.

 You can add links within your content.
 These links are called contextual links, and they point shoppers on your web store to interesting and related content.

 Internal linking is an SEO factor that is totally under your control.

 Search engines will consider a web page to be more important when that page has more links.
 So with the right internal linking across pages, you can guide search engines and shoppers to the most important pages on your web store.

 19. Check for Crawl Issues and Fix Them

 In an earlier step, we had discussed setting up your business in Google Search Console.

 You will get notified when Search Console faces any crawl or indexing issues with your online store.
 This means search engines are not able to understand your site properly and that you need to fix the issues immediately for your site to show up in search results.